Gridwise-Energy/vericonnex/README.md

 ## Suggested path forward

-Use jekyll and Github pages to publish a website with details of what and how Vericonnex is.
+Use jekyll and Github pages to publish a website with details of what and who Vericonnex is.

 Use the vericonnex branding:
 - primary: '#173115'